WordPress/gutenberg/packages/components/src/border-box-control/border-box-control/README.md

 - Required: No

-### `popoverOffset`: `Object`
+### `popoverOffset`: `number`

-Works in conjunctions with `popoverPlacement` and allows to leave a space between the color popover and the control wrapper.
+Works in conjunctions with `popoverPlacement` and allows leaving a space between the color popover and the control wrapper.

 Example:
 ```js